Moist & Healthy Zucchini Bread Recipe

 Why This Zucchini Bread is Actually Healthy

-Traditional zucchini bread may contain loads of oil, white flour, and processed sugar.
-This version, however, swaps in whole wheat flour, heart-healthy olive oil, and naturally sweet maple syrup.
-Plus, zucchini adds moisture and fiber without altering the taste—so you’re getting nutrients with every slice.
+With traditional zucchini bread you get loads of oil, white flour and processed sugar.
+This recipe includes only clean ingredients, such as whole wheat flour, healthy olive oil, and naturally sweet maple syrup.
+Zucchini also adds moisture and fiber without affecting the flavor.

-Even better, it’s beginner-friendly and requires just one bowl and a grater.
-You can make it in under 15 minutes (plus bake time) and enjoy it for breakfast, snack time, or post-workout fuel.
+It’s simple to make and takes just 15 minutes including bake time.
+It requires just one bowl and a grater.
+You can have it for breakfast, snack time or post-workout fuel.

 Ingredients You’ll Need